vthanh6494/Creatory-assignment/README.md

 The goal of this app is to create a simple login screen.
 After authenticating with the backend we will display a table of data (main application).

+We expect you to spend no more than a few hours on this.
+In case you cannot finish everything within this timeframe please share your best effort.

 ## Requirements

 1. Create a login screen, handle wrong username/password combination
 2. Preserve login state
 3. After successfull login (with /auth endpoint), redirect to main application
 4. Display the data (from /data endpoint) in such a way that is performant and beautiful
-5. Implement sorting (ascending, descending) on the columns you see useful
-6. Implement text filtering/searching on the columns you deem important
-7. Please use your favorite framework(s) and components
+5. Please use your favorite framework(s) and components
-8. Do not eject
+6. Do not eject

 ## Endpoints